S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-delegation">Delegation</dt>
-<dd>The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things and/or to make certain decisions), for which the delegator maintains overall accountability.</dd>
+<dd>The grant of authority by one party (the delegator) to another (the delegatee) to account for a domain (i.e. to do certain things or to make certain decisions), for which the delegator maintains overall accountability.</dd>

 <dt id="entry-delegator">Delegator</dt>